 Big thanks to all in the Resistance group.
 I have enjoyed being part of your team during my studies.
 You all benefit to a friendly working environment.
 Inge and Louise you were great lab-mates!
 Thanks to Hanne Mordhorst for help in the lab.
-Also, many thanks to Lisbeth for many good conversations.
+Also, many thanks to Lisbeth for nice talks.

-Finally, I would like to thank my family and friends for always listening and supporting me.
-A special thank to my friend Mette Karina Johansen for the graphics!
+I would like to thank my family for always listening and supporting me.
 My greatest and most important thanks go to Mr. Lassen.
 Thanks for putting up with me the last couple of weeks and years.
 You have been an amazing help.